-Americans love to hate property taxes despite the fact that local governments depend upon this levy to provide services and programs to local residents.
+Americans love to hate property taxes, despite the fact that local governments depend upon this levy to provide key services and programs to local residents.
+Discover what property taxes are used for, how to appeal property taxes and how property taxes impact property value.

 What is the fundamental issue?